TIBCOSoftware/snappydata/docs/howto/import_from_hive_table.md

 !!!
 Note
 	You must configure the configuration files **hive-site.xml** and **core-site.xml** as per your requirements.

 If you have connected to Hive and Hadoop and in case the configuration files get removed or deleted, errors or exceptions will not be shown.
-However, you cannot perform any DDL and DML statements in Hive.
+Therefore, you cannot perform any DDL and DML operations in Hive.

 For more details, refer the following links: